pwang00/CTF-Writeups/UTCTF/Crypto/Tale/Tales.md

 # Tale of Two Cities - 800

+*Disclaimer: wrote this writeup on 2.5 hours of sleep so may or may not be coherent*
 ## Problem description

 Looks like this book got a little messed up... there are some weird characters in there.